A comprehensive clean bulk meal plan (guide to clean bulking)

 6pm: You have just finished training.
 Your body is craving food to start the recovery process after exercise.
 Within the first hour consume a source of protein, some carbohydrates and no fats.
 Within the first hour after training the body has increased insulin levels and blood flow making it a great time to consume foods to begin the recovery process.

-Protein/mass gainer shake with a piece of fruit.
+Protein/mass gainer shake with white bread and jam.

 or